Victims of Hudson River helicopter crash identified as family visiting from Spain and pilot

 The victims of the deadly helicopter crash in the Hudson River are starting to be identified, as the aircraft is removed from the waters between New York and New Jersey.

-The family of five was visiting from Spain when something when catastrophically wrong 18 minutes into their sightseeing tour on Thursday afternoon.
+The family of five was visiting from Spain when something went catastrophically wrong 18 minutes into their sightseeing tour on Thursday afternoon.

-They have been identified by German industrial conglomerate Siemens as one of its executives, 49-year-old Agustin Escobar, his wife Merce Comprubi Montal and the couple's three young children, ages 4, 5 and 11.
+German industrial conglomerate Siemens identified the victims as company executive Agustin Escobar, 49, his wife Merce Comprubi Montal and their three young children, ages 4, 5 and 11.

 According to LinkedIn, Escobar worked for Siemens for more than 27 years, most recently as global CEO for rail infrastructure.
 His wife worked in a different division of the same company as a global manager.